Visit

 There is limited free parking in the parking lot at the national monument.
 This is the only public parking available.
 Please do not park on River Road or nearby private, residential roads.
 Violators may be towed.
 No overnight parking is permitted.
 Click here to view a map of the available parking.

-The trails are open year-round, dawn to dusk.
-It is approximately 1.5 miles total to walk the trail loop (approximately 30-45 minutes to the river and back).
-The trail is gently sloping through fields and woods.
+View and download the trail map.
+The trail is open year-round, dawn to dusk.
+It is approximately a 1.5 mile loop trail (30-45 minutes round trip to the river and back) and gently slopes through fields and woods.
+The short path to the shore is slightly steeper uneven terrain.
 Frances Perkins Center does our best to maintain the trails for all seasons; however, please be mindful of any large roots or branches, especially after storms.
+Please leave the area undisturbed including remnants of the brick making on the shoreline.

 Leashed pets are welcome to explore the trails with you, since they are owned and maintained by the Frances Perkins Center; however, according to federal regulations, pets are prohibited from the grounds near the home, inside the buildings, and on guided programs.
 If you want to enjoy the trails with your leashed pet, please walk directly from the parking lot to the trail head.